philippe44/libraop/README.md

 make
 ```
 Note that this is a cross-compiler CMake file so it's better to run it and define HOST and PLATFORM options (see the build.sh) but it's not mandatory.
+To better understand how my cross-compilation works, see [here](https://github.com/philippe44/cross-compiling)
 ## Building using Make

 Makefiles are provided for OSX, Linux (x86 and ARM).
 Under Windows, there is a VS2022 project.
 You'll need some libraires: